formatjs/formatjs/packages/formatjs/packages/intl-messageformat/README.md

 1. Nested tags are not supported.
 2. Any attributes on the HTML tag are also ignored.
 3. Self-closing tags are not supported, please use regular ICU placeholder like `{placeholder}`.
+4. HTML tags must be all lowercased since it's case-insensitive.

 ### User Defined Formats